Appalachian State vs. South Alabama NCAA Football Odds, Plays and Insights | November 13, 2021

 - This season the Jaguars score 5.3 more points per game (28.6) than the Mountaineers give up (23.3).

-- South Alabama is 3-4 against the spread and 4-3 overall when the team notches more than 23.3 points.
+- When South Alabama scores more than 23.3 points, it is 3-4 against the spread and 4-3 overall.

-- South Alabama is 3-3 against the spread and 4-2 overall when the team churns out over 357.3 yards.
+- In games that South Alabama amasses more than 357.3 yards, the team is 3-3 against the spread and 4-2 overall.

-- This year the Jaguars have 15 turnovers, one fewer than the Mountaineers have takeaways (16).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.